HatemMahmoud/tasky/README.markdown

 * upgrade to Rails 3.0.3
 * separate project and context input fields
-* auto-complete project and context
+* display count with each list
+* replace Prototype with jQuery

 * one-page-app: ajaxify CRUDs
+* In-place editing
+* Drag-and-drop to reorder tasks, projects, contexts
 * datetime format help popup
-* In-place editing
-* Drag-and-drop

 ### Later

+* Drag-and-drop to move a task to a project or context
 * replace Janrain with OmniAuth
 * Recurring dates
 * Share tasks with others